 This question is often met with mixed feelings, and understandably so.
 Making a decision about your daughter or son moving out of home is not quite as straightforward when they’re attending university locally.
 The list of pros and cons can appear fairly balanced.

-Ultimately, the answer to the question depends on your family situation and your teen’s personality.
+Ultimately, the answer to your teen's question 'should I move away from home?' depends on your family situation and your teen’s personality.
 So, we’ve put together a straightforward list of pros and cons for moving out of home for uni, as well as a few questions to discuss with your teen, which will help you both come to a decision.